Security, Privacy, and Trust

 Platform Authentication and User Roles

-There are two user roles available in the Dropzone AI solution:
+User permissions align to three user roles available in the Dropzone AI solution:

-1. Administrator - Capable of all activities, including user management
+1. Administrator: Capable of all activities, including user management

-2. Member - Capable of all activities, excluding user management
+2. Member: Capable of all activities, excluding user management

 Third Party Assessments